-Applicant believes that an equivalent level of safety can be achieved by limiting the PIC from beginning a UAS flight unless (considering wind and forecast weather conditions and assuming normal cruising speed) "there is enough available power for the UA to conduct the intended operation and to operate after that for at least five minutes or with the reserve power recommended by the manufacturer if greater."
-Exemption # 11224, at page 9.
+Applicant believes that an equivalent level of safety can be achieved by restricting operations to "the intended operation and to operate after that for at least five minutes or with the reserve power recommended by the manufacturer if greater."
+Exemption # 11284, at page 5.

-14 C.F.R. § 91.405 (a); § 407 (a) (1); § 409 (a) (2); § 417(a) & (b): MAINTENANCE INSPECTIONS
+H. 14 C.F.R. § 91.405 (a); § 91.407 (a) (1); § 91.409 (a) (2); § 91.417(a) & (b): Maintenance Inspections

-These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter..." and others shall inspect or maintain the aircraft in compliance with Part 43.
+These regulations require that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter" and others shall inspect or maintain the aircraft in compliance with Part 43.
 Given that these sections and Part 43 apply only to aircraft with an airworthiness certificate, these sections will not apply to the applicant.
 An equivalent level of safety will be achieved because these small UAS's are very limited in size and will carry a small payload and operate only in restricted areas for limited periods of time.
 Moreover, the operator is the person most familiar with the aircraft and best suited to maintain the aircraft in an airworthy condition to provide the equivalent level of safety.
+Lastly, the petitioner will operate in accordance with the confidentially submitted manual which will provide an equivalent level of safety as the burdensome regulations.